 Library instruction, also known as information literacy or Bibliographic Instruction, BI, is an important part of the library's mission.
 Developing the skills needed to locate, evaluate and effectively incorporate new information is a life-long challenge and an important part of the education experience.

 Library Instruction works well when presented in conjunction with a specific assignment so that the librarian can focus the instruction on particular sources, abstracts, indexes, electronic resources, and other types of informational materials that are used in the research and writing process.
-Library instruction is offered as part of the FYS101 First Year Seminar class and in any other courses.
+Library instruction is offered as part of the FYS101 Seminar in Critical Thinking class and in any other courses.
 The library will offer sessions to help students refine research skills or introduce a new resource.

 How do I schedule a Library Information class?